simedw/ant-lock/README.md

 ```sh
 ant build
 ```
-One instance will recieve the lock, print out "I got the lock"  and then sleep for 10 seconds.
+One instance will recieve the lock, print out "I got the lock" and then sleep for 10 seconds before releasing the lock.
-The other instance will wait for about the seconds before it claims the lock.
+The other instance will wait for about 10 seconds before it succeeds in claiming the lock.
 A file named "lock-sleep" while be created in the current directory.
 If any of the nestled task failes, the lock will be released.